 In some cases, it may be necessary for one to seek help in a sort of talk therapy, which allows those who suffer from such ailments to confide and receive advice from a professional psychiatrist.
-An example of this service is BetterHelp therapy online service providers, which can provide assistance to anyone with an issue at a time most convenient to them.
+An example of this service is BetterHelp, which can provide assistance to anyone with any issue at a time most convenient to them.

 However, for those who are not comfortable speaking with another about their personal dilemmas, but could use the help regardless, another option is available: drama therapy.

 What is Drama Therapy?